-Insightful work highlights Family Resource Centre’s ‘Stood-Up’
+Insightful work highlights Family Resource Centre’s ‘Stood Up’

-With over 20 students in attendance for the Family Resource Centre’s first Anti-Bullying Fair entitled ‘Stood-Up’ on Saturday (21 October) at the ARC at Camana Bay, Charmaine Miller says the amount of thought and creativity put into each display speaks volumes.
+With over 20 students in attendance for the Family Resource Centre’s first Anti-Bullying Fair entitled ‘Stood Up’ on Saturday (21 October) at the ARC at Camana Bay, Charmaine Miller says the amount of thought and creativity put into each display speaks volumes.

 “That just speaks to the fact that bullying is a serious issue here, and how passionate they are as agents of change.”